Loading

 )That one-line change to the audio source constant eliminated every false interrupt in testing.

-ReactContextBaseJavaModule(reactContext) {
+) : ReactContextBaseJavaModule(reactContext) {

 companion object {

-const val NAME = "VoiceInterruptModule"
+private const val NAME = "AudioAECMonitorModule"

-private const val SAMPLE_RATE_HZ = 16000
+private const val SAMPLE_RATE = 16_000

-private const val INTERRUPT_THRESHOLD = 0.015f
+private const val CHANNEL = AudioFormat.CHANNEL_IN_MONO

-private const val SUSTAINED_FRAMES_REQUIRED = 3
+private const val ENCODING = AudioFormat.ENCODING_PCM_16BIT

-private const val EVENT_INTERRUPT = "onVoiceInterrupt"
+private const val SPEECH_THRESHOLD = 0.02f

 }

-private var audioRecord: AudioRecord? = null
+@Volatile private var recorder: AudioRecord? = null

 private var monitorThread: Thread? = null